- PLAY

 - And no one cares how late

-(Instrumental) You will meet your Un-cle Max and ev-'ry
+(2 measure instrumental) You will meet your Uncle Max and

-(Instrumental) But if you go to the spot that I am think-in'
+(2 measure instrumental) But if you go to the spot that

 You will be free, to gaze at me, and talk of love.